Skip advert

 Advertisement - Article continues below

-Twisting the steering wheel mounted drive mode control to Sport enlivens the 53, injecting it with some of the AMG DNA its wider front wheel arches, rear diffuser and oversized air-intakes promise.
-The responses are more alert, the throttle’s improved eagerness welcome, with it all building to providing the 53 with a more expected level of athleticism.
-Yet it’s not a quick engine, the revs take some time to build and it highlights that this isn’t a pure-bred AMG motor, rather a series unit that’s been tweaked by Affalterbach.
+Twisting the steering-wheel-mounted drive mode control to Sport enlivens the 53, injecting it with some of the AMG DNA that its wider front wheelarches, rear diffuser and oversized air-intakes promise.
+The responses are more alert, the throttle’s improved eagerness welcome.
+Yet it’s not a quick engine: the revs take some time to build and it highlights that this isn’t a pure-bred AMG motor, rather a series unit that’s been tweaked by Affalterbach.
 To this end the M256 includes optimised combustion chambers, new piston rings, new inlet and outlet channels and a new turbocharger with the boost pressure increased to 1.5 bar, up from 0.4.

 Through its mid-range there’s enough to energise the CLE’s chassis.
 Just.
-The Sport setting adds weight to the steering, it also feels keener to respond and while chassis feel isn’t a thing the CLE 53 proclaims to have much of, it’s precise when getting the nose into a corner with the standard fit Michelin Pilot 4 S tyres keen to find and hold their purchase.
-But the directness and responsiveness of a BMW M4 aren’t there, nor is there the precision of adjustment and it feels you’re wearing a pair of thick gloves compared to the BMW that feels that you're driving it with your fingertips exposed.
+The Sport setting adds weight to the steering, and while chassis feel isn’t something the CLE 53 proclaims to have much of, it’s precise when getting the nose into a corner, with the standard-fit Michelin Pilot Sport S 5 tyres keen to find and hold their purchase.
+But the directness and responsiveness of a BMW M4 aren’t there, nor the precision of adjustment; it feels like you’re wearing a pair of thick gloves where the BMW feels like you’re driving with your fingertips exposed.

 Advertisement - Article continues below